drewbarontini/front-end-audit/template.md

 > How will your CSS be structured?
 What modules?

+You can build this section out based on looking at the design or wireframes, and then update and document the modules that you actually build.
+This provides a place for you to evaluate your CSS structure as you build out the front-end.

 ## Notes & Ideas

 > Any and all notes or ideas.